 The Importance of Nutrition in Addiction Recovery

-Often, addiction can lead to poor eating decisions, such as eating too much fast food and sugar instead of providing our bodies with the nutrient-dense foods we need to function optimally.
+Often, addiction can lead to poor eating decisions, such as eating too much fast food and sugar instead of providing our bodies with the nutrient-dense foods we need to function optimally and support our gut health and blood sugar.
 When using substances, an individual is more likely to struggle with a lack of appetite or even impaired nutrient processing when they do eat due to damage to key organs like the liver.

 Nutrition and addiction recovery are deeply connected because drug and alcohol use may also cause chronic issues in the gastrointestinal tract, leading to poor nutrient absorption.
+Poor nutrition absorption such as b vitamins can impact the gut bacteria by disrupting the balance of the microbial species.
+Fermented foods are prebiotic-rich foods that can help restore gut health and eliminate poor digestion.
 Addressing nutritional deficiencies is a critical component of functional medicine, as it helps restore physical health and supports overall recovery.

 Managing Stress in Addiction Recovery